Amanej/colorlog/README.md

 ## Name

 It was originally called colorify, but since it was a pretty shitty version of its aspiration and the countless other console coloring libraries out there.
-It has therefore been named color log, as a temporary named.
+It has therefore been named colorifylog, as a temporary name.

 ## Contributions welcome